codewars/codewars-api-docs/source/index.md

 includes:
   - authentication
+  - api
   - webhooks
+  - languages
   - errors

 search: true
 ---

-# Introduction
+# API Reference

-Welcome to the Codewars API!
-You can use our API to access Codewars API endpoints, such as kata, etc.

-This example API documentation page was created with [Slate](http://github.com/tripit/slate).
-Feel free to edit it and use it as a base for your own API's documentation.
+The Codewars API is organized around REST.
+Our API is designed to have predictable, resource-oriented URLs and to use HTTP response codes to indicate API errors.
+We use built-in HTTP features, like HTTP authentication and HTTP verbs.
+JSON will be returned in all responses from the API, including errors.